serguun42/serguun42-osnova-comments-bot/README.md

 ## Commands

-1. Install only necessary dependencies – `npm i --production`
+1. Install only necessary dependencies – `npm i --production` (try passing parameter `--build-from-source` if you get an error)
 2. Run in production mode – `npm run production`

 ## Development